Education

 Courses

-In the department of Industrial Design, I teach several courses related to the Expertise Areas “Technology and Realization” and “Math, Data and Computing”.
-The topics range from the basics in Processing and Arduino at first year Bachelor level to “Designing with Advanced AI” and “Data-enabled Design” at Master level.
+In the department of Industrial Design, I teach several courses related to the Expertise Areas “Technology and Realization” and “Math, Data and Computing”, for which I’m also responsible in the ID Curriculum Committee.
+In the past, I have taught the basics of prototyping and creative programming with Processing and Arduino at first year Bachelor level, data visualization in Bachelor and Master, and courses on designing with AI in the Master.
+Currently, I teach “Designing Connected Experiences” in the ID Bachelor and “Designing Conversational Experiences” and “Data-enabled Design” at Master level.

 Projects

-Industrial Design is big on project-based education.
-As such, students in our education program here at TU/e ID, work on semester-long projects almost every single semester of their studies.
-These projects take place in squads, that is, educational units of 30 - 40 students.
-I teach in the squad, Designing Growing Systems in the Home (in short, DIGSIM) together with my colleagues.
+In the past, I was involved in the squad, Designing Growing Systems in the Home (in short, DIGSIM) together with my colleagues.
 Students in our squad work on projects around the IoT Sandbox (Frens et al., 2018).
 They design with and against complexity that is inherent in a grown smart home context.

 Graduation projects